Where to Buy

 Serial debugging is waiting for a serial connection.

 The module is operating (transmitting).

-OpenTX will display the state of the MULTI-Module in the Module Status line of the RF module section on the Model Setup page.
+OpenTX will display the state of the MULTI-Module in the

 In normal operation the Module Status will display the MULTI-Module firmware version and the Expected Channel Order.

 Module Status with Firmware Version and Channel Order

 If an auto-binding protocol is selected, and binding has not yet been initiated, the Module Status will display "Bind to load protocol".

 When the module is binding, the Module Status will display the firmware version followed by "Binding".

 If the Module Status displays "No MULTI_TELEMETRY" or "No telemetry" there is a problem with the MULTI-Module

 In this situation, one of the following may be the cause: